r/Physics

 3.2M members

 r/Physics is a subreddit with 3.2M members.
-The community frequently discusses physics, quantum, looking for, struggling, and theory, and they frequently recommend/review coding language and simulation software, and the most common flair used is question, image, news, video, and meta.
+The community frequently discusses physics, quantum, looking for, struggling, and theory, and they frequently recommend/review physics books, coding language, and simulation software, and the most common flair used is question, image, meta, video, and academic.

 For physicists and physics students.
 See the rules before posting, and the subreddit wiki for common questions.
 Basic homework questions are not allowed.